Frequently Asked Questions

 CTU How to screen borrowers: https://youtu.be/SmeGpeSAdrc

-- application (1003) with all highlighted fields accurately filled in.
+- Application (1003) with all highlighted fields accurately filled in.

 Submission packages: When packages come in missing information, our team has to identify everything missing and send a “CTU NEEDS LIST” back to the lender.
 This process can take days and countless emails to resolve.
+Always encourage your borrower to complete every block in the automatic application, and all highlighted fields in the manual version.
+Failure to do this will slow the process considerably.

 There are 3 basic types of income a borrower may claim.